-"Tell me thy name," he said; "yet as for thee I deem that thou wert bound beside the sea, Because the gods would have the dearest thing Which thy land held for its own ransoming."
+"Tell me thy name," he said; "yet as for thee I deem that thou wert bound beside the sea, Because the gods would have the dearest thing Thy land possessed for its own ransoming."

-She said, "O love, the sea is rising fast,

-And time it is that we henceforth were past;

-The only path that leadeth to the down

-Is far, and thence a good way is the town;

-Wend we, and on our journey will I tell

-How all these things, now come to nought, befell."

-"Lead me," he said, and lifted from the sand The monster's head; and therewith, hand in hand, Together underneath the cliffs they went

-Together underneath the cliffs they went, The while she told her tale to this intent.
+She said, "O love, the sea is rising fast, And time it is that we henceforth were past; The only path that leadeth to the down Is far, and thence a good way is the town; Come then, and on our journey will I tell How all these things, now come to nought, befell."
+"Lead me," he said, and lifted from the sand The monster's head; and therewith, hand in hand, Together underneath the cliffs they went, The while she told her tale to this intent.